LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 #. :ref:`createANewMeshInSidre` so that it can be shared with other packages.
 #. :ref:`importAMeshFromSidre`, presumably created by different package or code
-   upstream, to operate on, e.g., evaluate a new field on the mesh, etc.
+   upstream, to operate on, e.g. evaluate a new field on the mesh, etc.

 Code snippets illustrating these two operations are presented in the following sections using a simple :ref:`UnstructuredMesh` example.
 However, the basic